-Exhibit No. Description of Document 1.1 Form of Underwriting Agreement 3.1 Certificate of Incorporation of the Registrant, as currently in effect 3.2 Certificate of Amendment to Certificate of Incorporation of the Registrant, as currently in effect 3.3 Bylaws of the Registrant, as currently in effect 3.4 Form of Amended and Restated Certificate of Incorporation of the Registrant, to be in effect upon completion of the offering 3.5 Form of Amended and Restated Bylaws of the Registrant, to be in effect upon completion of the offering 4.1 Specimen Certificate representing shares of common stock of the Registrant 4.2 Form of Underwriters' Warrant 4.3 Warrant to Purchase Common Stock issued to the placement agent in the Registrant's 2015 private placement offering 5.1 Opinion of K&L Gates LLP 10.1 Engagement Agreement dated April 13, 2015 between the Registrant and MDB Capital Group, LLC 10.2 Form of Lock-Up Agreement 10.3 Form of Securities Purchase Agreement between the Registrant and investors for an offering completed on June 15, 2015 10.4 Form of Registration Rights Agreement between the Registrant and investors for an offering completed on June 15, 2015 10.5 Form of Securities Purchase Agreement between the Registrant and investors for an offering completed on December 22, 2016
+Exhibit No. Description of Document 1.1 Form of Underwriting Agreement 3.1 3.2 Certificate of Incorporation of the Registrant, as currently in effect Certificate of Amendment to Certificate of Incorporation of the Registrant, as currently in effect 3.3 3.4 Bylaws of the Registrant, as currently in effect Form of Amended and Restated Certificate of Incorporation of the Registrant, to be in effect upon completion of the offering 3.5 Form of Amended and Restated Bylaws of the Registrant, to be in effect upon completion of the offering 4.1 Specimen Certificate representing shares of common stock of the Registrant 4.2 Form of Underwriters' Warrant 4.3 Warrant to Purchase Common Stock issued to the placement agent in the Registrant's 2015 private placement offering 5.1 Form of Opinion of K&L Gates LLP 10.1 Engagement Agreement dated April 13, 2015 between the Registrant and MDB Capital Group, LLC 10.2 Form of Lock-Up Agreement 10.3 Form of Securities Purchase Agreement between the Registrant and investors for an offering completed on June 15, 2015 10.4 Form of Registration Rights Agreement between the Registrant and investors for an offering completed on June 15, 2015 10.5 Form of Securities Purchase Agreement between the Registrant and investors for an offering completed on December 22, 2016

-Exhibit No. Description of Document 10.6 Form of Joinder and Amendment to Registration Rights Agreement between the Registrant and investors for an offering completed on December 22, 2016 10.7 Executive Employment Agreement between the Registrant and Rodolfo J. Chaparro dated effective June 15, 2015† 10.8 Executive Employment Agreement between the Registrant and Ronald D. Seidel dated effective 10.0 June 15, 2015† 10.9 Employment Agreement between the Registrant and Daniel R. Passeri dated August 29, 2016† 10.10 Form of Indemnification Agreement 10.11 Amended and Restated License Agreement by and between the Registrant and Albert Einstein College of Medicine dated July 31, 2017‡ 10.12 Cue Biopharma, Inc. 2016 Omnibus Incentive Plan, as amended and restated† 10.12 Form of stock option award under 2016 Omnibus Incentive Plan† 10.13 Cue Biopharma, Inc. 2016 Non-Employee Equity Incentive Plan† 10.14 10.15 Form of stock option award under 2016 Non-Employee Equity Incentive Plan† 10.15 10.16 Real Estate License Agreement by and between the Registrant and Mass Innovation Labs, LLC 10.10 dated July 29, 2015 10.17 Amendment to Real Estate License Agreement by and between the Registrant and Mass Innovation Labs, LLC dated November 14, 2016 10.18 Second Amendment to Real Estate License Agreement by and between the Registrant and Mass Innovation Labs, LLC dated June 28, 2017 10.19 Escrow Agreement for the offering by and between the Registrant, MDB Capital Group, LLC and Continental Stock Transfer & Trust Company dated November 24, 2017 10.20 Form of Subscription Agreement for the offering 10.21 Exclusive Patent License and Research Collaboration Agreement between the Registrant and Merck 10.00 Sharp & Dohme Corp. dated November 14, 2017‡ 10.22 Executive Employment Agreement between the Registrant and Colin G. Sandercock dated as of November 15, 2017† 10.23 Form of Irrevocable Waiver and Amendment to Securities Purchase Agreements between the Registrant and investors for offerings completed June 15, 2015 and December 22, 2016 14.1 Code of Business Conduct and Ethics 23.1 Consent of Gumbiner Savett Inc., Independent Registered Public Accounting Firm 23.2 Consent of K&L Gates LLP (included in Exhibit 5.1) 24.1 Power of Attorney
+Exhibit No. Description of Document 10.6 Form of Joinder and Amendment to Registration Rights Agreement between the Registrant and investors for an offering completed on December 22, 2016 10.7 Executive Employment Agreement between the Registrant and Rodolfo J. Chaparro dated effective June 15, 2015† 10.8 Executive Employment Agreement between the Registrant and Ronald D. Seidel dated effective June 15, 2015† 10.9 Employment Agreement between the Registrant and Daniel R. Passeri dated August 29, 2016† 10.10 Form of Indemnification Agreement 10.11 Amended and Restated License Agreement by and between the Registrant and Albert Einstein College of Medicine dated July 31, 2017 10.12 Form of Lock-Up Agreement with MDB Capital Group, LLC 10.13 Cue Biopharma, Inc. 2016 Omnibus Incentive Plan, as amended and restated† 10.14 Form of stock option award under 2016 Omnibus Incentive Plan† 10.15 Cue Biopharma, Inc. 2016 Non-Employee Equity Incentive Plan† 10.16 Form of stock option award under 2016 Non-Employee Equity Incentive Plan† 10.17 Real Estate License Agreement by and between the Registrant and Mass Innovation Labs, LLC dated July 29, 2015 10.18 Amendment to Real Estate License Agreement by and between the Registrant and Mass Innovation Labs, LLC dated November 14, 2016 10.19 Second Amendment to Real Estate License Agreement by and between the Registrant and Mass Innovation Labs, LLC dated June 28, 2017 10.20 Form of Escrow Deposit Agreement for the offering 10.21 Form of Subscription Agreement for the offering 14.1 Code of Business Conduct and Ethics, to be in effect upon completion of this offering 23.1 Consent of Gumbiner Savett Inc., Independent Registered Public Accounting Firm 23.2 Consent of K&L Gates LLP (included in Exhibit 5.1) 24.1 Power of Attorney